-This recipe for Chicken with Chinese Mushrooms is so good and so authentic, your guests will think it came from a Chinese restaurant!
+This recipe for chicken with Chinese mushrooms is so good and authentic; your guests will think it came from a Chinese restaurant!

-I was trying to replicate a dish I get from my local Chinese restaurant when I created this recipe and guessed on the ingredients.
-I have to admit that it didn’t come out exactly like the dish I was basing it on (in other words, I guessed wrong), but it really was delicious!
+When I created this recipe, I was trying to replicate a dish I get from my local Chinese restaurant.
+So, I guessed at most of the ingredients.
+I’ll admit that it didn’t come out exactly like the dish I was basing it on.
+In other words, I guessed wrong, but it was still really delicious!

 Chicken with Chinese Mushrooms

 On the table in less than 20 minutes, this is the perfect quick meal.
 No need to order take-out when you can whip up this scrumptious dish in no time.

 - 12-15 dried black Chinese mushrooms or shiitake mushrooms

 - 1 2-inch piece of fresh ginger grated

 - 2 large chicken breasts pounded and cut into strips

 - 3 tablespoons low sodium soy sauce